hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 ### Tooltip

 [Table headers](/table#headers) should be clear, concise, and straightforward whenever possible.
-However, there could be cases where the label is insufficient by itself, and extra information is required.
-In this case, it's possible to show a tooltip next to the label in the header:
+However, there could be cases where the label is insufficient by itself and extra information is required.
+In this case, it’s possible to show a tooltip next to the label in the header:

 ```handlebars
 <Hds::Table